 Le Moyne makes a sincere effort to transfer credits to the student’s best educational advantage, provided that the previous coursework is applicable to the Le Moyne degree program.

-The acceptance or denial of transfer credit is not determined exclusively on the basis of the accreditation of the sending institution or the mode of delivery, but, rather, Le Moyne College will consider course equivalencies, including expected learning outcomes, with those of the receiving institution’s curricula and standards (Characteristics of Excellence, Standard 11, MSCHE).
+The acceptance or denial of transfer credit is not determined exclusively on the basis of the accreditation of the sending institution or the mode of delivery, but, rather, Le Moyne College will consider course equivalencies, including expected learning outcomes, with Le Moyne’s curricula and standards.
 Transfer credit will be awarded to courses from most regionally accredited institutions of higher learning with coursework satisfactorily completed with a letter grade of C- or above.
 Transfer credit will not be awarded to courses from institutions of higher learning that are not regionally accredited.